 Re-creating family history was like putting together the pieces of a giant jigsaw puzzle without knowing what it would look like completed.
 Early on, it was successful.
 I obtained information on my grandfather and his middle brother, Louis.
 Many records were on Ancestory.com The oldest brother, Josef was more difficult.
 He left the town they were all born in Noua Sulita, Romania, and emigrated to Palestine.

 I called.
 As one might expect, she was skeptical.
-Some guy calling out of the blue and claiming blood relation.
-I thought I had hit another road-block.
+Some guy calling unexpectedly, and claiming blood relation.
+I thought I had hit another roadblock.
 I expressed my disappointment to my brother Jeff.
 He pointed out that it was probably a big shock.
 I should relax.
 I would hear from them.

 “Menashe, Frida, and children.”